 Once your FAFSA is processed, you will receive a summary of your FAFSA information, called a Student Aid Report (SAR), via email if you entered an email address on your FAFSA.
 If you did not enter an email address, you will receive your SAR in approximately 10 days via the US Postal Service.
 Please review your SAR carefully for accuracy and for any messages describing issues affecting your eligibility for federal financial aid.

 If you need to make changes to your FAFSA or update the financial information you originally submitted, you may do so on-line at www.fafsa.ed.gov.
 You will need your FSA ID and your parent’s FSA ID to submit changes.
 If you are eligible to use the IRS Data Retrieval Tool but did not use it when you originally filed your FAFSA, you may do so at any time.

 As a result of submitting your FAFSA, the US Department of Education will calculate your Expected Family Contribution (EFC).
 We will use your EFC to determine your financial aid eligibility and create your award package.
+You will receive your award package in late spring after the conclusion of the Spring term.
 Be sure to sign and return one copy of your Financial Aid Notification (FAN) to the Financial Aid Office.

 Clarkson Federal School Code – 002699 – you will need to enter this code on your FAFSA application.

 The recommended deadline to submit your FAFSA is April 15th.

 While we encourage all students to file a FAFSA, you are not required to do so if you are only interested in renewing your Clarkson merit-based scholarship aid.